List of Muppets: Miss Piggy

-A temperamental diva pig who is the Muppets' break-out and "authentic superstar".
-Until 2015, she was the romantic significant other of Kermit.
-Authors Maryanne Fisher and Anthony Cox call Piggy "uniquely strong and feminine", but "domineering and demanding."
+A temperamental diva pig who is the Muppets break-out and "authentic superstar."Until 2015, she was the romantic significant other of Kermit.
+Authors Maryanne Fisher and Anthony Cox call Piggy "uniquely strong and feminine," but "domineering and demanding."
 She was designed and built by Bonnie Erickson.
 Debuted in a 1974 Herb Alpert television special, where she was performed by Jerry Nelson.
-She is Oz's best-known character.
+She is one of Oz's best-known characters.